scylladb/scylla-cloud-getting-started/docs/java.md

 Yay!
 You now have the knowledge to use the basics of ScyllaDB with Java.

-There is a simple project with this structure that you can check it out [here](https://github.com/DanielHe4rt/scylladb-java-getting-started).
+There is a simple project with this structure that you can check out [here](https://github.com/DanielHe4rt/scylladb-java-getting-started).

-If you thinks that something can be improved, please open an issue and let's make it happen!
+If you think that something can be improved, please open an issue, and let's make it happen!

 Did you like the content?
 [Tweet about it](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fscylladb%2Fscylla-cloud-getting-started&via=scylladb%20%40danielhe4rtless&text=Just%20finished%20the%20ScyllaDB%20Hello%20World%20in%20Java&hashtags=scylladb%20%23java)!